Hong Kong: Banned pro-independence party chief arrested | DW | 02.08.2019

 The arrests came on the eve of fresh anti-government demonstrations, this time by Hong Kong civil servants and medical workers.

-Thousands of people were due to rally on Friday night in support of the massive protest movement that erupted two months ago and that has seen millions take to the streets.
+Thousands of people are due to rally on Friday night in support of the massive protest movement that erupted two months ago and that has seen millions take to the streets.

 Initially demanding the withdrawal of a proposed bill that would have allowed the extradition of suspects to mainland China, the protests have since morphed into a wider call for more democratic reforms.